Sparse Pseudo-input Local Kriging for Large Spatial Datasets with Exogenous Variables: Experimental results

 \subsection{Datasets and evaluation criteria}

-We implement SPLK in MATLAB and test it on eight different datasets that contain both non-stationary and stationary data structures (see Table~\ref{table:dataset}).
-The first dataset, TCO contains data collected by NIMBUS7/TOMS satellite to measure the total column of ozone over the globe on October 1, 1988.
-This dataset is highly non-stationary and constructed on a two-dimensional input space; thus, it is an appropriate dataset for comparing SPLK and DDM.
+We implement SPLK in MATLAB and test it on four real datasets: \begin{enumerate} \item The spatial dataset, TCO, which contains 65000 observations, collected by the NIMBUS7 satellite for NASA's Total Ozone Mapping Spectrometer (TOMS) project (\url{https://www.nodc.noaa.gov}).
+The global measurement was conducted on a two-dimensional grid, i.e., latitude and longitude, from 1978 to 2003 on a daily basis.
+We select the measurements of ``total column of ozone'' on this grid for the data collected on January 1, 2003.
+The dataset is highly non-stationary and an appropriate dataset for comparing SPLK and DDM because it is constructed on a two-dimensional input space,

-Recall that one advantage of SPLK over DDM is that SPLK can handle higher dimensional data.
-Since we could not obtain publicly available high-dimensional large spatial datasets, we appeal to both simulated data and modified real data.
-Specifically, TCO-3D is the upgraded version of TCO in a three-dimensional space, we added a new dimension to TCO dataset in order to use such a non-stationary and real structure in a higher dimensional domain.
-To add a new dimension to the domain we define a vector $\mathbf z$ with a size equal to the number of training data points, where each element of $\mathbf z$ is generated from a uniform distribution $U[a\;b]$.
-By attaching this vector to the original input space $\mathbf x$, we upgrade the domain to a higher dimensional space.

-We also need to update the TCO's response values, so that each observation is a function of both $\mathbf x_i $ and $z_i$, while the current noisy observations are only a function of the original input space, i.e., $y_i=f(\mathbf x_i)+\epsilon$.
-Consequently, we need to manipulate $f$ as well.
-Note that we do not intend to change the non-stationary structure of $f$; thus, we add a new term to $f$ which can be explained by the new variable $z_i$,